Brigitte Zypries: Federal Minister of Justice, 2002–2009

 In the negotiations to form a government following the 2005 federal elections, Zypries led the SPD's delegations in the working groups on justice, consumer protection, and internal affairs; her co-chairs from the CDU/CSU were Wolfgang Bosbach, Horst Seehofer and Wolfgang Schäuble, respectively.

-After German prosecutors had issued arrest warrants in 2007 for 13 suspected CIA operatives believed to have been involved in the abduction of Khaled el-Masri in Macedonia in late 2003 as well as in his being taken via Baghdad to a secret CIA prison in Afghanistan in January 2004, Zypries soon decided not to further pursue the CIA agents.
+After German prosecutors had issued arrest warrants in 2007 for 13 suspected CIA operatives believed to have been involved in the abduction of Khaled el-Masri in North Macedonia in late 2003 as well as in his being taken via Baghdad to a secret CIA prison in Afghanistan in January 2004, Zypries soon decided not to further pursue the CIA agents.
 Though their names were still on an Interpol wanted persons list, the United States stated that it would not recognize its validity.
 Zypries explained that the US government had made clear to her that it would neither arrest nor hand over the agents.
 In the end, she concluded that, given the slim chances of success, it made no sense to even try to get them extradited.

 On the occasion of the sixtieth anniversary of the founding of the State of Israel, Zypries participated in the first joint cabinet meeting of the governments of Germany and Israel in Jerusalem in March 2008.

 In the case of Richard Williamson in 2009, Zypries said that the German government was willing to press charges against the bishop if he did not clearly retract his comments.

 In 2009, Zypries led the resistance to the Google Books Library Project in Germany.
 In the daily Stuttgarter Nachrichten, she accused Google of behaving in a "simply unlawful" way.